knightfall-cs/xapk-tool/README.md

 ## Notes

-- The tool expects a directory with a single apk and obb files.
+- The tool expects a directory with a single APK file and one or more OBB files.

-- There is no check to ensure that the OBB and APK are from the same application.
-There is also no check for cases where there is no obb file.
+- The XAPK creation process does not currently include checks to ensure that the APK and OBB files belong to the same application.
+Additionally, there is no handling for cases where there is no OBB file.

-- Probably should enforce that obb files are correctly named (`[main|patch].<expansion-version>.<package-name>.obb`), as per <https://developer.android.com/google/play/expansion-files#GettingFilenames>
+- It's recommended to follow the Android expansion file naming convention for OBB files: `[main|patch].<expansion-version>.<package-name>.obb` as described in the [Android documentation](https://developer.android.com/google/play/expansion-files#GettingFilenames).

 ## Authors